 At some point in your career, and perhaps at many points, you will have to de-escalate someone regardless of where and how you practice.
 De-escalating has its art and science, and you may have heard several different ways to proceed, or none at all.
 "What really works?
 What makes a difference?
 What makes someone more likely to escalate and is there anything I could do?"
 The answer is here with SWEET De-escalation Skills Training.
 Register, learn new skills, enhance your practice and make a difference.

-By the end of this self-study webinar, you will:
+At the end of this self-study webinar, you will

 HERE'S WHAT OUR ATTENDEES ARE SAYING ABOUT US: